dinujaperera93/Statistical-Inference-Project/README.md

 The data collection tool (questionnaire) consists of two parts Part A, B
 Part A - Standard Social and specific demographic factors associated with each topic.

-Six questions of demographic information
+Seven questions of demographic information
 1. Gender (male or female)
 2. Living area (rural,semi-urban, urban)
 3. Year of study at the university (Year 1 to Year 6)
 4. Name of the university (state and private )
 5. Undergraduate streams (including Engineering & IT (Computer Science), Physical sciences, Medicine, Nursing, Veterinary and Allied Health, Business Management and Commerce, Visual and Performing Arts etc.)
 6. Location where they are engaged in distant learning activities ( home-base, relative’s house, friend’s house or other specific place).
+7. Attendance to the physical lectures before pandemic (yes/no)

 Part B - Questions to measure the outcome (dependent variable)